 Let the person or couple share their story – don’t guess or ask or demand to know, even if you think you have the “right” (e.g., you wish to become a grandparent, aunt, etc.).

-Watching your child or grandchild struggle with anything is difficult on its own.
-When they are trying to have a child of their own, and give you a grandchild or great-grandchild, the pain is magnified tenfold.
+Watching your child or grandchild struggle with anything is difficult.
+When they are trying to have a child of their own, and give you a grandchild or great-grandchild, the pain can feel magnified.

 Even if you had a similar experience, they will be navigating this in their own ways.